 |Rocks As Gems

 Most gemstones are minerals, each defined by a specific crystal structure and chemical composition.
-A few gem species, such as amber, pearl and coral, had an organic origin.
+A few gem types, such as amber, pearl and coral, have an organic origin.
 But none of these are rocks, even the ones that are obviously stones.
 That's because the term rock has a special meaning in the world of mineralogy.

 The interesting fact about rocks and gemstones is that a few rocks have been accepted as gemstones, due to their unique color or distinctive patterns.
 Usually shaped as cabochons and then highly polished, these valuable rocks make very attractive jewelry and decorative objects.
 Here are some of the best known "gemrocks":

 |One of the oldest of all gemstone materials, lapis lazuli has been mined in Northern Afghanistan for over 6,000 years.
 Lapis is made up of 3 different minerals; lazurite, calcite and pyrite.
 Lazurite, a complex mineral containing sulfur, is the essential ingredient of lapis and gives it a vivid blue color.
 Calcite is calcium carbonate, a white mineral responsible for the white streaks in many specimens of lapis.
 Pyrite is iron sulfide, which is white-gold in color and lends lapis its distinctive glitter.

 |Jasper is usually considered to be a type of chalcedony, but mineralogist place it in a special class because of its grainy structure.
 Finely-grained, dense jasper contains up to 20% of foreign materials that determine its color, streak and appearance.
 Uniform jasper is rare.
 It is usually multicolored, striped, spotted or flamed.